-Image of Derek Hammond and one of his friends in his Austin Eight spares stand during one of the Beaulieu auto jumbles.
+Image of Derek Hammond and his brother Norman in his Austin Eight spares stand during one of the Beaulieu auto jumbles.
 Derek is the chap without glasses

 An article was found in Practical Classics, May 1989, where Derek mentioned to get very upset, not to find the poor little Austin Eight in the older car price guide.
 This is an expression how much he loved the little Austin Eight’s, for which he is asking himself why they are such a forgotten breed.
 Below is what he further wrote to the magazine:

 "I am the owner of an Austin 8AP tourer which I have restored myself from a real mess which I towed home with all the bits and pieces stowed in the back.
 The comment of my wife was: "- What the hell is that thing ?
 You have passed two scrapyards to get it here!-" That was in 1975.
 I spend six years of part-time labour getting the vehicle back into its present condition and it was back on the road in 1982.
 I have had a lot of fun with it since and won a few "pots" etc. plus a great deal of interest from people of my age who remember the war years."

 Here you will find some register details about the amount of the current Austin Eights Registered. (last up-date 11-01-2019)